SethArchambault/Markdown-Compiler/README.md

 Target 0: (main) stopped.
 ```

 Okay, this shows us that we were running the `single_header` file, and that max was 1.
-This is a fake example, so yeah the problem is that `single_header` is longer than 1 character long, and we need to increaes the max.
-But let's go through the process anyways.

 Let's check the variables using `var`: